Productivity in ecosystem: Definition, Types, Diagram

 Frequently Asked Questions (FAQs)

-1. What is ecosystem productivity?
+1. What is productivity in ecosystem?

 Ecosystem productivity is the quantity of energy that producers in an ecosystem gain through photosynthesis or chemosynthesis and store as organic matter within their parts.
 It includes both primary and secondary productivity, thus showing the energy associated with sustaining life.

-2. How is primary productivity measured?
+2. How is primary productivity?

 Primary productivity is usually measured by gross and net primary productivity.
 GPP measures the total energy captured by producers.
 By contrast, NPP accounts for energy used during plant respiration and that is available for growth and subsequent consumption by herbivores.